moderneinc/moderne-organizations/README.md

 ```

 you can set `moderne.scm.allow-missing-scm-origins` in [application.yaml](src/main/resources/application.yaml) to true if you want to strictly check on startup that all origins in repos.csv are present.

+Note: for backwards compatibility we read the `origin` if the `baseUrl` is not supplied and apply the default `https://` protocol to it.
+It is highly recommended to update the configuration to contain full URIs.

 ### Commit options
 The `commitOptions` field on the `Organization` type is a list of strings that represent the commit options that are